Voilett-Roze/asus/Disk-formatting.md

 - umount command does not automatically remove the device mount point
 - removing mount point must be done manually
 - failure to delete the mount point for unmounted devices can result in a confusing list of duplicate "ghost" devices and other problems.
-- note that devices do eject properly with the router web GUI button
+- the router web UI works correctly and removes mount points
+- if possible use the web UI method instead of umount at the command line
 	>Quote: "When the router mounts a USB drive it creates a mount point (which is just a directory) with the appropriate name in /tmp/mnt.
 When you unmount that device using the GUI the router also deletes the mount point.
 If you unmount the device from the command line you will probably not think to also delete its mount point - that's the problem.
 If you now physically remove the USB device and then plug it back in the router will look in /tmp/mnt and see that there is already a mount point with the name it wants to use.
 To avoid mounting the USB drive over the top of (what it thinks is) another device it adds a suffix of (1) to the name it's going to use." -- ColinTaylor

 ----